Movement L1 (M1) Protocol Specification

 Consensus Layer │ BFT Consensus, Validator Network

-Network Layer │ Peer-to-peer communication, Mempool management, Message routing
+Network Layer │ Peer-to-peer communication, Mempool management, Message routing2.2 Consensus Protocol

 2.2.1 Jolteon